About Me

 My approach is relational and somatically informed, grounded in the NeuroAffective Relational Model (NARM).
 This means we look not only at what’s happening now but at why those patterns took hold in the first place—and how they can begin to loosen.
 Together, we work at the root, not just at the surface, so that you can feel more free, connected, and alive.

 Clients often tell me they feel both deeply understood and gently challenged in our work.
 That combination—warm presence with a clear focus—allows healing to unfold in a way that feels safe and sustainable.
-Set up a consultation today.
+Set up a free consultation today.

 What I Want You to Know